golemfactory/golem-docs/src/pages/docs/degen/index.md

 {% /tab %}
 {% tab label="Windows" %}

-Alternatively, if you can't install it in an easy way, you will do it manually in the following way:

-1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
+For Windows, follow these steps for manual installation:

+Visit the [latest release page](https://github.com/golemfactory/yagna/releases) on GitHub and download the package named **golem-requestor** for Windows.
-2. Unzip the archive to extract the two files: `yagna.exe` and `gftp.exe`.
+Extract the downloaded archive to retrieve yagna.exe and gftp.exe.
-3. Copy those files to `C:\Windows\System32`.
+Copy these files to `C:\Windows\System32` to complete the installation.
+Note: Windows installation is manual as there is no package manager integration.
 {% /tab %}
 {% tab label="Unix Manual installation" %}

-Alternatively, if you can't install it in an easy way, you will do it manually in the following way:
+If you prefer manual installation on Unix-like systems:

-1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
+Download the [golem-requestor](https://github.com/golemfactory/yagna/releases) package suitable for your platform from the latest releases on GitHub.
-2. Unpack `yagna` and `gftp` binaries and put them somewhere in your PATH (e.g. copy them to /usr/local/bin on Unix-like systems) or add the directory you placed the binaries into your PATH.
+Unpack the yagna and gftp binaries and place them in your PATH, for example, in `/usr/local/bin`, or alternatively add the directory containing these binaries to your `PATH`.
 {% /tab %}
 {% /tabs %}